smartflow-systems/SecureUSBVault/replit.md

 # SecureAuth Pro - Investor Demo Platform

 ## Overview
 A comprehensive investor demo platform showcasing a next-generation USB-based cold storage authentication system.
 This demo combines stunning visuals, interactive demonstrations, and detailed technical information to attract potential investors and partners.
+Created by Gareth Bowers for SmartFlowSystems.

 ## Product Concept
 SecureAuth Pro is a revolutionary hardware security device that combines: